the fight for the west

-From the arrival of Columbus on American shores in 1492 up umtil today, Native Americans have been oppressed by adevnturers, and immmigrants, mostly white men.
+From the arrival of Columbus on American shores in 1492, Native Americans were oppressed by adventurers and immigrants seeking minerals (gold) or land tracts.

-These pages not only tell a little of the trauma and heartache undergone by the Native Americans and settlers/imigrants during this period, but also the many atrocities committed by both sides during this important time in the history of America.
+These pages not only tell a very small part of the trauma, distress and heartache undergone by Native Americans, immigrants and the army during this period, but also, some of the atrocities committed by both sides during this period in American history.